 What It Means: Lulz is an off-shoot of LOLs*.
 Lulz is usually used in the form of “For the lulz”, which would be just like saying “for the kicks” or “for the laughs”.
 It’s a justification for whatever you’re doing or saying; the justification being that it’s for a few laughs.

-*If you need to know what LOL is, then you need a much more basic “Internet for Dummies 101” guide than this article.
+*If you need to know what LOL is, then you should seek out a more basic “internet for Dummies 101” guide than this article.

 What It Means: Like HIFW, these are mainly intended as reactions coupled with photos or GIFs.
 They are also often used to provide a funny caption to an image of a trending topic.

-Of course, in the case of MFW, the image has to have someone’s face.
+Of course, in the case of MFW, the image has to feature someone’s face.

 What It Means: If you’re at the office, you don’t want to open a link that has nudity, graphic language, or anything offensive.
 If the link says “NSFW”, then it’s not safe to open in an environment where someone might see it and be offended.